 Why Solar Panel Kits Don’t Compare to a Customized Array

-Many have taken on some amazing DIY projects.
-Refinished/repurposed furniture, home improvements and life hacks are all over the internet.
+Many people have taken on some amazing DIY projects.
+Refinished or repurposed furniture, home improvements and life hacks are all over the internet.

 These are great feats of accomplishment that have saved money for these individuals.
 However, some DIY projects require specific skill sets that not everyone has.